robang74/redfishos/patches/dnsmasq-connman-integration/description.md

 == CHANGELOG ==

+0.1.4 - like v0.1.0 but with the system patch header with '-dnsmasq' and does not patch `/etc/dnsmasq.conf`.

+The minus in front of the service name stops and disables the service at the patch removal time.

+0.1.3 - deleted.

 0.1.2 - like v0.1.0 but with the system patch header.

 0.1.1 - like v0.1.0 but with a full system patch header for testing